“I know a lot of doctors who can cure you,” said my co-worker when I told him the distance I was planning to walk.

-At mile 48, right before Yardley, Ian calculated that at the pace we were going it was becoming almost impossible for us to reach our destination on time and, to get our train back to New York.
-So he decided that he was stopping at Trenton but encouraged me to go on.
+At mile 48, right before Yardley, Ian calculated that at the pace we were going it was becoming almost impossible for us to reach our destination on time to get our train back to New York.
+So he decided to stop at Trenton but encouraged me to go on.

 Tom and I analyzed the situation and agreed to speed up our pace to try to make it.
 It got pitch dark very quickly and it was difficult to go fast while reading directions - perhaps also because after 18 hours of walking, our brains started to get a bit sluggish.

-We decided that the walk had become too stressful and so we gave up the idea of catching the last train to New York.
+We noticed that the walk had become stressful and gave up the idea of catching the last train to New York.
 We were going to calm down, finish the walk and book a hotel.

 Tom's headlamp was running out of batteries.
 He told me that earlier in the day he had dropped the small headlamp we had received from Nakis and that he had tried to go down to the river or the canal (I can’t remember which one) to retrieve it but it was too far and could not do it.
 “What if you fell and nobody saw you?”
 I asked.
 Envisioning the scene I then said “I probably would have told people not to worry or look for you because you have the reputation of appearing and disappearing all the time.”
 Tom smiled and said “And my Epithet would read: He still has to reappear”.
 It felt good to laugh because it made us forget how tired we were.